isabo/DubStash/README.md

 * Works in browsers or on a back-end Node server.
 * Compile templates at runtime; use repeatedly.
 * Precompile templates to Javascript at build time for even faster loading.
+* Recursive evaluation &mdash; easier to use than 'partials' and 'helpers' in other templating engines.

 ## tl;dr